 Some of Tennessee's most authentic moments are made along the curving roads and gently rolling hills of its rural communities.

 And , embrace the small town charms of Linden, Tennessee.

 The 22-room, historic hotel welcomes its weary travelers with friendly faces, quiet atmosphere, and plush bedding just waiting for its guest to curl up in.
 The Commodore has been highlighted by PBS, the Travel Channel and was named one of "Six Great Places to Stay in Tennessee."
 Your time travel stay waits only for you.

 (Courtesy of The Commodore Hotel)

 Stay in the spacious 1930s boarding house with its oversized rooms, most with granite kitchenettes, large bathrooms and hardwood floors.
 Free WiFi, comfortable beds and some rooms come with views of the charming downtown area.

 The oldest building in the downtown area, the bank can currently sleep 7 people, perfect for a girlfriend getaway or bachelorette party.
 Families can stay in one spacious room for more quality time.
 Measuring more than 1,200 square feet, the room is home to historical details in the original, restored woodwork.
 Be transported to another time with its 14-ft. ceilings and 7-ft. windows that allow the sunlight to dance on the original hardwood flooring.

-Renovations and planning are in store for the recently-acquired The Commodore Inn at Clifton.
-IT will be the ultimate Victorian wedding destination, corporate retreat or a memorable overnight stay.
+Renovated in 2017, The Commodore Inn at Clifton is the ultimate Victorian wedding destination, corporate retreat or memorable overnight stay.
+Rooms feature private bathrooms, high-speed internet, king-size beds and Roku streaming television.
+Mingle with other guests in the parlor, dining room and porch areas.
+Or take a stroll around the spacious grounds.
 With the Tennessee River minutes from the establishment, it's destined to be a picturesque, relaxing stay.